Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 Books About Burke And Hare

-As you can imagine, there have been so many books written about Burke and Hare that it can be difficult to know where to start.
+There have been so many books written about Burke and Hare that it can be difficult to know where to start.

-Dudley Edwards’ book, ‘The True Story of the Infamous Burke and Hare’ ( available via Amazon) is well researched but I find it a little heavy going in places and personally prefer a lighter read.
+Dudley Edwards’ book, ‘The True Story of the Infamous Burke and Hare’ ( available via Amazon) is well-researched but I find it a little heavy going in places and personally prefer a lighter read.

 For that reason, I chose Brian Bailey’s ‘Burke and Hare: The Year of The Ghouls‘ (Available via Amazon).
 Bailey’s book is more the type that I can sit down and actually read, rather than use as a reference guide.